Frequently Asked Questions

 Can I park against a curb that is not painted red?

 Parking is permitted only in designated (marked) spaces only.
-Even though the curb is not painted red, the space is not meant as a parking area.
+Even though the curb is not painted red, the space is not meant as a parking area and might be considered a fire lane.
 It is not possible to mark every possible location that parking is not permitted.
 Park only in areas that are designated for vehicles.

 I have a permit but I don't like to leave it in my car.
 Is that allowed?